Windows

 There are 3 options for running Erigon on Windows, listed from easiest to most difficult installation:

-Build executable binaries natively for Windows: Use the pre-built Windows executables that can be natively run on Windows without any emulation or containers required.
+: Use the pre-built Windows executables that can be natively run on Windows without any emulation or containers required.

-Use Docker: Run Erigon in a Docker container for isolation from the host Windows system.
+: Run Erigon in a Docker container for isolation from the host Windows system.
 This avoids dependencies on Windows but requires installing Docker.

-Use Windows Subsystem for Linux (WSL): Install the Windows Subsystem for Linux (WSL) to create a Linux environment within Windows.
+: Install the Windows Subsystem for Linux (WSL) to create a Linux environment within Windows.
 Erigon can then be installed in WSL by following the Linux build instructions.
 This provides compatibility with Linux builds but involves more setup overhead.

 Once your Windows machine has the above installed, open the Command Prompt by typing "cmd" in the search bar and check that you have correctly installed Chocolatey: